bartoszduch/Currency-exchange-office/README.md

-Currency exchange rates at selected currency exchange offices in Krakow.
+Currency exchange rates at selected currency exchange offices in Crakow.